Get Hip…to Hemp!

 Biomass fuels produce less carbon dioxide than fossil fuels such as petroleum.
 Biomaterials take carbon out of the atmosphere via photosynthesis, and convert it into useful products.

 Hemp fiber conveys significant potential in this realm.
-The following chart depicts the projected wholesale value of hemp from 2020 to 2025.
+The following chart depicts the projected wholesale value of hemp into next year (the years 2024 and 2025 are estimated):

 The New Frontier report states: